LotrExtendedTeam/Extended-Wiki/wiki/docs/wiki/entities/good/Bree-Man.md

 ## Behavior

 Bree-Men will not attack player or creature aligned with an evil faction until one of their fellow Bree-Men is killed.
 They will follow you to the ends of the earth, never ceasing to follow you until their chuck unloads.
+Upon killing a Bree-man, you will be bestowed the advancement **"Bree-man Slayer"**

 ## Equipment